Download Prospectus

 T: n/a

 Bruce is a senior manager, university lecturer and training consultant.
 Bruce teaches human resource management and related subjects while being dedicated to widening participation in higher education.
 His training work includes developing management soft skills and personal effectiveness, as well as helping scientists develop the skills needed to write and publish their work.
-Bruce is a charity trustee, school governor and currently Clerk of the North London Area Quaker Meeting.
+Bruce is a charity trustee, school governor and holds a number of voluntary roles in North London Area Quaker Meeting.

 Carmelita Charles BA (Hons), MA, DMS, ACIPD, AFHEA and HCPC